A Lease by Any Other Name Would Not Smell as Sweet: Fifth Circuit Denies “True Lease” Status to a “Sale” of SoftwareDownload

 - Although the Fifth Circuit relied upon the UCC “per se” test in connection with its decision, even if the transaction passes muster under the “per se” test, many courts employ an economic realities test that looks at the details of the transaction to determine who has the benefits and burdens of ownership of the property.

-- For a more fulsome discussion of the differences between a true lease versus a financing, see Chapman and Cutler’s handbook entitled “Bankruptcy Desk Reference for Equipment Lessors” (most recently updated in June 2017).
+- For a more fulsome discussion of the differences between a true lease versus a financing, see Chapman and Cutler’s handbook entitled “Bankruptcy Desk Reference for Equipment Lenders and Lessors” (most recently updated in October 2018).